nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 # Project Cube

-Cube is a simple Bookkeeping and Inventory Management System targeted for sellers looking to set-up a small online marketplace.
+Cube is a simple Book-keeping and Inventory Management System targeted for sellers looking to set-up a small online marketplace.

 ![Cube](docs/images/Ui.png)